 2010 UN Entity for Gender Equality and the Empowerment of Women, known as UN Women, was established by unanimous vote of the General Assembly July 2, 2010 “to accelerate progress in meeting the needs of women and girls worldwide.”
 Beginning January 1st 2011, UN Women consolidates four existing women’s issues groups with double their combined funding.

 March 2013 The elimination and prevention of all forms of violence against women and girls, from the 57th Commission on the Status of Women.
 Includes, “...respecting and promoting sexual and reproductive health, and protecting and fulfilling reproductive rights in accordance with the Programme of Action of the International Conference on Population and Development [Cairo 1994], the Beijing Platform for Action and the outcome documents of their review conferences, is a necessary condition to achieve gender equality and the empowerment of women to enable them to enjoy all their human rights and fundamental freedoms, and to prevent and mitigate violence against women.”
-Opposition to this historic global agreement was overcome thanks mainly to the efforts of Michelle Bachelet, head of UN Women.
+Opposition to this historic global agreement was overcome thanks mainly to the efforts of Michelle Bachelet, erstwhile head of UN Women, now president of Chile.